 Churches have been established in Judea and Samaria, throughout Asia Minor, in Greece, and Italy

 - Congregations are independent, generally overseen by elders, served by deacons.

 - Cooperation exists between congregations, and some are seen as more influential than others – for example, Antioch.
-The influence of Jerusalem has declined since Rome’s destruction of the temple in AD 70, and scattering of many of the inhabitants.
+The influence of Jerusalem has declined since Rome has destroyed the temple in AD 70, and the scattering of many of the inhabitants.

 - Church membership is mixed background – Jewish and Pagan, though some churches will be primarily one or the other in membership.